bbauska/W3Cx-3of5/README.md

 <h3>Can I use</h3>

-(Can I Use) <a href="https://caniuse.com/"> provides up-to-date tables for support of front-end Web technologies on desktop and mobile Web browsers.
+<a href="https://caniuse.com/">Can I Use</a> provides up-to-date tables for support of front-end Web technologies on desktop and mobile Web browsers.
 Below is a snapshot of what information is given by CanIUse when searching for "CSS3 colors".</a>

-<a href="./images/image004.png">Example of a CanIUse browser support table (using CSS3 colors)</a>
+Example of a <a href="./images/image004.png">CanIUse browser</a> support table (using CSS3 colors).

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------------- 04. caniuse example (05) ------------------------------------>